Attacking Non-Cutting Time in Production Turning

 To prove the financial point, take the case of a manually loaded cell with two chuckers, each running one side of the part (see chart below).
 The value of the part is $5 per piece.
 The job is running 16 hours a day and, for comparison purposes, 240 days per year at 100% efficiency.
 Total cycle time (cutting plus part handling) is 58 seconds.
 At that rate, the cell is producing 238,345 parts worth $1,191,724 per year.
 However, when you subtract the annual capital cost ($43,200) and labor cost ($120,000) of 2 people per day, the net value of the finished goods is $1,028,524.

 By moving that job to a completely automated dual-spindle turning cell with twin overhead gantries, though the annual capital cost is higher ($63,000), the part handling time is substantially faster and labor is drastically reduced to just $24,000 per year.
 That improves the net value of finished goods by $386,425!

 The return on the faster automation system of Muratec MW120II is even better.
 Though the capital cost is a little higher, just a 4-second improvement in total cycle time boosts the annual return on the investment by another $135,905.
 That’s real money that drops to the bottom line of a manufacturing operation.

 The actual return on investment into an automated turning cell is of course going to depend on the part.
 Murata Machinery’s engineering team can help make that assessment.
 If you are turning out parts at medium to large volumes, that’s absolutely an offer to consider.

-Go here to find out more about the Muratec MW120II turning cell or download MW120II brochure now.
-To find out more about the whole family of automated turning products from Murata Machinery, visit their website, or call 866-809-6020.
+Go here to find out more about the Muratec MW120II turning cell or brochure MW120IIdownload now.
+To find out more about the whole family of automated turning products from Murata Machinery, ,visit their website or call 866-809-6020.